Guelaguetza Oaxaca 2026: Events, Tickets, and Festival Tips

 🎟️ Tickets go on sale online here in the spring (but see next)

-While I linked to the website above, buying tickets to La Guelaguetza Festival when they go on sale is nearly impossible.
-In previous years, both the presale and general sale sold out within minutes.
+While I linked to the website above, buying tickets to La Guelaguetza when they go on sale is nearly impossible.
+Both the presale and general sale sell out within minutes.
+And there are long lines to buy tickets in person.

-Some people turn to second-hand tickets, which can be a viable option with caution.
-The biggest risks are counterfeit tickets and overpaying, as scalpers drive up prices, making it harder for locals to attend.
+Some people turn to second-hand tickets, which is a viable option with caution.
+The biggest risks are counterfeit tickets and overpaying, as scalpers drive up prices and make it harder for locals to attend.

 That said, it is possible to buy legitimate tickets at a fair price.
-One year, I purchased tickets from a local woman who was asking slightly more than face value—but she explained that the extra cost covered someone waiting in line to purchase them.
+One year, I purchased tickets from a woman who was asking slightly more than face value.
+But she explained that the extra cost covered someone waiting in line to purchase them.

 Free Guelaguetza Tickets

 There is also a free seating section near the back of the auditorium, available on a first-come, first-served basis.
 But the line for these seats can be long.
 One year, my friend suggested arriving at 3 am for the 10 am show—a 7 hour wait!
-In recent years, it hasn’t been as extreme, but arriving early is still essential.
+In recent years, it hasn’t been as extreme, but it still requires waiting in line for hours.

 Even without a ticket, there’s no shortage of ways to experience the Guelaguetza Festival.
 Performances in the pueblos, street parades, and other celebrations bring the festival to life beyond the auditorium, often in more intimate and immersive settings.
 Let’s go over those events now.